ckb-next/ckb-next/README.md

 - Using the keyboard in BIOS mode prevents the media keys (including mute and volume wheel), as well as the K95's G-keys from working.
 This is a hardware limitation.
 - The tray icon doesn't appear in some desktop environments.
 This is a known Qt bug.
 If you can't see the icon, reopen ckb to bring the window back.
+- Mouse acceleration on OSX isn't exactly the same as the system's default acceleration.
+I do not know of a workaround for this.
+If you need the cursor to behave consistently, disable mouse acceleration.
-- When starting the driver manually on OSX, the Terminal window sometimes gets spammed with enter keys.
+- When starting the driver manually, the Terminal window sometimes gets spammed with enter keys.
 You can stop it by unplugging and replugging the keyboard or by moving the poll rate switch.
 - When stopping the driver manually, the keyboard sometimes stops working completely.
-This seems to be a hardware/OS communication issue.
+You can reconnect it by moving the poll rate switch.